okcoders/ok-coders-january-2017-front-end/06-javascript-functions/06-01-functions.md

 **Always be aware of what type of data a function expects.**

-We'll see that javascript programmers often write functions so that they accept more than one type of data in a single paramater.
+We'll see that javascript programmers often write functions so that they accept more than one type of data in a single parameter.
 The function does different things depending on the type of data it is called with.
 It does one thing if you call it with a number but another thing if you call it with a string, for example.

 **Pure functions**